Antonio-Kim/docs/frontend/css/css_start_here.md

 - You can set position of images by using `float`.
 Make sure to add some margins to account for some space
 - do not declare line height unit
+- Use inherit if the element doesn't have the same properties as the parent.
+For example, input does not import text properties from form parents, so setting `font-family: inherit` to css will inherit text style.